Skip to content

 Payroll tax on superannuation contributions

-Find out more about including any super contributions you pay when you calculate your taxable wages.
+Find out about including any super contributions you pay when you calculate your taxable wages.

-Employers need to pay payroll tax on superannuation contributions for an employee or director.
+Employers need to pay payroll tax on superannuation contributions they make for employees and directors.

 If you include a non-monetary contribution in your taxable wages, you must provide evidence of the value if we ask for it.

-Payroll tax applies to superannuation contributions for ‘deemed employees’ (e.g. contractors under a relevant contract and service providers under employment agency contracts).
+Payroll tax also applies to superannuation contributions for ‘deemed employees’ ; these can include contractors under a relevant contract and service providers under employment agency contracts.

 Taxable contributions